 The City is governed by a Board of Supervisors elected from eleven districts to serve four-year terms, and a Mayor who serves as chief executive officer, elected citywide to a four-year term.
 Gavin Newsom has served as the Mayor of the City since 2004, and was re-elected in November 2007.
-The City's fiscal year 2008-09 original adopted budget includes \$6.53 billion of expenditures and reserves, of which \$3.05 billion was allocated to the General Fund of the City and \$3.48 billion was allocated to all other funds, including enterprise fund departments, such as the San Francisco International Airport, San Francisco Municipal Transportation Authority, and the San Francisco Public Utilities Commission.
+The City's fiscal year

+2008-09 original adopted budget includes \$6.53 billion of expenditures and reserves, of which \$3.05 billion was allocated to the General Fund of the City and \$3.48 billion was allocated to all other funds, including enterprise fund departments, such as the San Francisco International Airport, San Francisco Municipal Transportation Authority, and the San Francisco Public Utilities Commission.
+See "RECENT DEVELOPMENTS" herein for a discussion of mid-year budget changes.
 The City employs approximately 27,885 full-time-equivalent employees.
 Fiscal year 2008-09 total assessed valuation of taxable property in the City is approximately \$151.58 billion.

-More detailed information about the City's governance, organization and finances may be found in APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES."
-Economic, demographic, and other information about the San Francisco Bay Region is provided in more detail in APPENDIX B: "CITY AND COUNTY OF SAN FRANCISCO-ECONOMY AND GENERAL INFORMATION."
+More detailed information about the City's governance, organization and finances may be found in APPENDIX A: "CITY AND COUNTY OF SAN FRANCISCO ORGANIZATION AND FINANCES."
+Economic, demographic, and other information about the San Francisco Bay Region is provided in more detail in APPENDIX B: "CITY AND COUNTY OF SAN FRANCISCO - ECONOMY AND GENERAL INFORMATION."